SFU-CMPT-201/lecture-notes/05-memory-management.md

 * `brk()` and `sbrk()` allow us to increase the heap size by moving the *program break*.
 * `man sbrk`
-    * "the program break is the first location after the end of the uninitialized data segment."
+    * **"the program break is the first location after the end of the uninitialized data segment."**
-    * "Increasing the program break has the effect of allocating memory to the process; decreasing the break deallocates memory."
+    * **"Increasing the program break has the effect of allocating memory to the process; decreasing the break deallocates memory."**
     * Another way to allocate more memory in a process is using `mmap()` which we will discuss in a later lecture.
-* Though we can just use `sbrk()` to allocate more memory to our process, the call takes long since it's a system call that crosses the user-kernel boundary.
+* Though we can just use `sbrk()` to allocate more memory to our process, the call takes long since it's a system call that crosses the user-kernel boundary, which has overhead.
 Thus, it's better to get a chunk of memory and manage the chunk piece-by-piece as necessary.
     * `malloc()` calls `sbrk()` to increase the heap size and gives out piece-by-piece as requested by a `malloc()` call.
 * Question arises: how do you manage the chunk?
     * Allocation strategies
     * Deallocation strategies

-## Memory Allocation
+## Overview

 * A memory allocator manages the heap.
 As a program requests memory allocation, it marks a region inside the heap as "allocated" and returns the pointer to the beginning of that region to the